We’re always talking about self care, but what does it mean?

 Make your characters come alive

-Whether biting her lip to hold back giggle or throwing her head back in full-throated amusement, The Emotion Thesaurus: A Writer’s Guide to Character Expression by Angela Ackerman and Becca Puglisi will keep you inspired to present your characters with the most believable emotions.
+Whether biting her lip to hold back a giggle or throwing her head back in full-throated amusement, The Emotion Thesaurus: A Writer’s Guide to Character Expression helps you create characters who will make your readers feel what they’re feeling.

-Get Your Copy of The Emotion Thesaurus Now.
+Get your copy of The Emotion Thesaurus here.

 Create a plan for your writing life

-I based The Writer’s Roadmap: Paving the Way To Your Ideal Writing Life on a decade helping writers create a clear vision for their writing lives.
+I wrote The Writer’s Roadmap: Paving the Way To Your Ideal Writing Life after a decade of helping writers create business plans for their writing life.
 In the book, I outline a system I developed after years of feeling frustrated with my own writing opportunities.
 What changed for me?
 I started seeing my writing as a business and then set about making a plan to get me where I wanted to go.

 It’s available as an ebook.
-Or if you like pages to mark up and take notes, the paperback has extra pages for your to mark, scribble and outline your plans.
+Or if you like pages to mark up and take notes, the paperback has extra pages to mark, scribble, and outline your plans.

-Get Your Copy of The Writer’s Roadmap Now.
+Get your copy of The Writer’s Roadmap here.

 Find your writing community

-When you’re looking for a group to cheer you on and hold you accountable to your writing plans, The Workshop offers support, accountability resources and more.
-In the Workshop, my exclusive online writing community, you’ll begin by creating a plan for your writing life using The Writer’s Roadmap book.
-Then via live events with published authors, award-winning journalists, Q&A sessions and our private forum for accountability and support and so much more, you’ll make your ideal writing plan a reality.
+Writing is a solitary act, and every writer needs a community.
+When you’re looking for a group to cheer you on and hold you accountable to your writing plans, The Inspired Writer Community offers support, accountability resources, and more.
+First, you’ll create a plan for your writing life using The Writer’s Roadmap book.
+Then, using the resources in the community, you’ll make your ideal writing plan a reality.

 Breathe in the beauty of lavender.

-Lavender essential oil is an incredible way to calm your mind, sleep better and get rid of headaches among other things.
-I’m including this in the list, because this oil has amazing memories for me.
-We found Chateau de Bois when we were driving through France in the first few months after leaving Brooklyn to travel full time.
+Lavender essential oil is an incredible way to calm your mind, sleep more soundly, and get rid of headaches.
+I include this in the list because this oil has amazing memories for me.
+We visited Chateau de Bois as we were driving through France in the first few months after leaving Brooklyn to travel full-time.

-If you can go there yourself, I highly recommend.
-Or you can buy your own online.
-It’s not cheap, but a small bottle does last a long time.
+I highly recommend visiting in person if you can.
+Or buy online.
+It’s not cheap, but a small bottle lasts a long time.

 Get Your Lavender Oil Here.